 Statutory cities are cities in which the rights and obligations of the city are prescribed by state statutes.
-This audit guide was prepared primarily to check for compliance with state statutes.
-When auditing a home rule charter city, a review of the home rule charter will also be necessary in order to verify legal compliance with the rules unique to that city.
+Since this compliance manual was prepared with regard to state statutory compliance, when auditing a home rule charter city, a review of the home rule charter will also be necessary in order to verify legal compliance with the rules unique to that city.